gvwilson/thirdbit/src/fiction/iffy/index.md

 but the frightened expression on her face cancelled out whatever reassurance she meant to give.
-Jelly dredgers didn't have much worth stealing, but the ships themselves were worth a lot—enough for their captains to make a habit of sailing close to each other whenever strangers were near.
+Jelly dredgers didn't have much worth stealing, but the ships themselves were worth enough for their captains to make a habit of sailing close to each other when strangers were near.
-And while Iffy didn't pay any more attention to politics than her homework required, she knew that the tension between the Zillions and the governors who ran Antarctica on Australia's behalf was worse than it had ever been.
+And while Iffy didn't pay any more attention to politics than her homework required, she knew that the tension between the Aussies, the Zillions, and the governors who ran Antarctica was worse than it had ever been.

 "Fifth."